PausJure/505MI-CybersecLAB/06_AITM_1/report.md

 ![result](images/image-22.png)

-After enabling interception and modifying the HTML response as before, we observed that the attack still appeared to succeed.
+Thus, after enabling interception and modifying the HTML response as before, we observed that the attack still appeared to succeed.
 However, the reason is fundamentally different from the previous case.
 With HSTS enabled, all HTTP connections are forcibly upgraded to HTTPS, which is evident both in the browser UI and in the structure of the intercepted requests.

-The attack works here not because HSTS was bypassed, but because the Burp browser explicitly trusts the PortSwigger CA. This allows Burp to issue a valid-looking certificate, decrypt HTTPS traffic, and modify responses.
-In a real-world scenario, where the attacker does not have a trusted certificate installed on the victim’s device, HSTS would fully prevent interception and modification of the traffic.
+The attack works here not because HSTS was bypassed, but because the Burp browser explicitly trusts the PortSwigger CA. This allows Burp to issue a valid certificate, decrypt HTTPS traffic, and modify responses.
+In a real-world scenario, where the attacker does not have a trusted certificate installed on the victim’s device, HSTS would fully prevent interception and modification of the traffic, since it would be encrypted.

 The key takeaway is that HSTS functioned correctly.
 The apparent success of the attack is due to a full Adversary in the middle (AITM) attack, which is far more powerful and unrealistic in typical real-world conditions.